 353-1636, ext.
 7 - Email

 Cat joined the JCC in 2015 as a member of the administrative team.
-She holds a B.A. in Theatre from Baldwin Wallace University and performed in operas and plays.
-She lived in New York City for 8 years before moving to Jacksonville.
-While in NYC, Cat worked for various talent agents and managers.
+She holds a B.A. in Theatre from Baldwin Wallace University where she performed in operas and plays.
+Upon graduation, Cat moved to NYC, where she auditioned for musical theatre.
+Additionally, she studied TV and film acting before switching to the business side of the industry to work for talent agents and managers.
+After 8 years of living in NYC, Cat moved to Jacksonville with her husband.

-In high school, Cat sang in Concert Choir, Show Choir and performed in various musicals and plays.
-In her spare time, Cat sings with the Orange Park Chorale and sits on the board and is also an avid ballroom dancer.
+In high school, Cat sang with an award-winning Concert Choir and Show Choir.
+This allowed her to travel and perform internationally.
+She also performed in various musicals and plays.
+In her spare time, Cat sings with the Orange Park Chorale, sits on the board and enjoys ballroom dancing.